-The concentrations on economic sectors, largest debtors, and geographic region are continuously monitored hence allowing preventive measures to be taken to avoid the breach of the relevant limits.
+The concentrations on economic sectors, largest debtors, and geographic region are continuously monitored, hence allowing preventive measures to be taken to avoid the breach of the relevant limits.
+Credit proposals are analysed on a case-by-case basis through a clearly defined approval governance.